Who is FUR?

 Each year thousands of rabbits are abandoned at local area shelters.

 Rabbits are the 3rd most frequently discarded animals at shelters and the most often overlooked.
 Most are discarded by their owners due to a lack of understanding and knowledge of these highly intelligent creatures.
 Others are dumped by irresponsible breeders.
 In the recent past 100% of the rabbits discarded at the Sacramento County Animal Care & Regulation were euthanized.
-Since its inception, FUR has rescued over 1276 rabbits and decreased the euthanasia rate to less than 1%.
+Since its inception, FUR has decreased the euthanasia rate to less than 1%.

 What does FUR do?